 ISO 20022 is an open global standard for financial information.
 It provides consistent, rich and structured data that can be used for every kind of financial business transaction.

-We have compiled a list of questions frequently asked about ISO 20022 by members of the SWIFT community.
-Indexed by theme, everything you need to know about ISO 20022 can be found here.
+We have compiled a list of questions frequently asked about ISO 20022 by members of the Swift community.
+Everything you need to know about ISO 20022 can be found here.

 Why ISO 20022?